Raytheon Coyote: C-UAS

-The U.S. Army developed the Coyote with a counter unmanned air system (C-UAS) capability to intercept other small UAVs.
-The Coyote Anti-UAS is 600 mm long with a 1473 mm wingspan and is launched from a pneumatic box launcher with a maximum speed of 130 km/h.
+Starting in 2016 Raytheon worked with the U.S. Army to develop a new version of the Coyote with a counter unmanned air system (C-UAS) capability to intercept other small UAVs.
+The first generation of Coyote Anti-UAS was similar in size to the original model developed for the Navy but could hold a 1.8kg payload and was deployed from a pneumatic box launcher.
+It had a maximum speed of 130 km/h.
 It weighs 13 lb and delivers a kinetic effect by crashing into enemy drones or exploding near them and dispersing blast fragments from its 4 lb warhead.

-By 2018, the U.S. Marine Corps was deploying a C-UAS that had been in development for two years.
-The Ground-Based Air Defense (GBAD) Counter-UAS system consists of the RPS-42 S-band radar, the Modi electronic warfare system, visual sensors and the Coyote anti-drone UAV to detect, track and destroy hostile drones.
+By 2018, the U.S. Marine Corps was using the Coyote Block 1 as part of their Ground-Based Air Defense (GBAD) Counter-UAS system which pair it with the RPS-42 S-band radar, the Modi electronic warfare system, and visual sensors to detect, track and destroy hostile drones.
 The system can operate out of a forward operating base or from vehicles such as an M-ATV or a pair of MRZR off-road vehicles.

 In July 2018, Raytheon announced the Army had awarded it a contract to deliver the Coyote for C-UAS missions, with deliveries starting by the end of the year.
 The Coyote Block 1B is equipped with a radio-frequency seeker and proximity warhead working in conjunction with Raytheon’s Ku band radio frequency system (KuRFS) radar to intercept Class I and II drones; the KuRFS can detect Class I UAS out to 16 km and can even detect objects as small as a 9 mm bullet.
 In June 2019, the Coyote-KRFS radar system, dubbed Howler C-UAS, achieved Initial Operational Capability with the U.S. Army after just 17 months of development.